Your Rights as A Customer of Our Bank

 These Small Savings schemes are implemented by National Savings Institute (NSI), under Ministry of Finance.
 Patrons are requested to visit their site for latest instructions regarding these schemes.

-- We provide exchange facility of soiled and mutilated notes.*
+- We exchange soiled / mutilated / defective Notes.

 For your convenience, the prevailing rates on deposits are displayed prominently at each branch, which are subject to revision from time to time.